 Colourful beach huts are very typical for the English coastal towns and USA East Coast resorts, but more and more self-service beach huts are popping up along the Dutch coast.
 I have never stayed in one (as they get booked up pretty fast), but it must be fantastic to be lulled asleep by the sound of the crashing waves, wake up and walk to the sea for a refreshing morning swim and picnic and BBQ the day away.
 It’s possible to rent a beach hut, for example in Maurik or Wijk aan Zee.
 You can check out this particular website (it’s in Dutch, but you’ll manage) for hundreds of accommodation at the Dutch coast.

 Coming from the south of The Netherlands, I can tell you one thing.
 The real villages of Holland are quite something, even for most Dutch people.
 The architecture, structure and colours of the houses are picturesque and make for dreamy escapes from busy Amsterdam.
 You don’t even need a lot of time to visit some pretty villages, some are only a 15-minute bus ride away from the bustling Dutch capital.
 I highly recommend visiting Broek in Waterland or Zaandam from Amsterdam.
-In my article 4 villages near Amsterdam, you must visit you’ll see why it would be lovely to see some authentic Dutch villages during your stay in The Netherlands in summer.
+In my articles 4 villages near Amsterdam, you must visit and 5 beautiful canal villages in The Netherlands you’ll see why it would be lovely to see some authentic Dutch villages during your stay in The Netherlands in summer.

 If there is one highlight in The Netherlands that I absolutely would love you to see in summer, it’s Giethoorn.
 This amazing town is also called Venice of the North as this mystical town has no roads, only canals, bike paths and walkways.
 In the olden days, farmers even moved their coves by boat.
 Giethoorn was built on and around water and there is no better way to spend a summer day than to get to Giethoorn, rent a boat and spend a day on the water.